kardasmanish/TASK-5/README.md

     ```
     python app.py
     ```
-    Our application will try to display a random message on our webpage when the user gave a string as input.
+    The application will try to display a random message on our webpage when the user gave a string as input.
 Visit http://localhost:5000/username as shown below in the url.

     <img src="Images/flaskapp2.jpeg" width="400" height=200>